 Hanover County VA Assault & Battery Lawyer

-Assault & Battery cases in Hanover County can range from a minor domestic flap to very violent malicious wounding cases with a deadly weapon.
-Assault & Battery in the Commonwealth of Virginia is prohibited by Virginia Code Sections 18.2-57 and 18.2-57.2., and can be either a felony or misdemeanor allegation depending upon the evidence.
-Judges and prosecutors do not take assault & battery allegations lightly, and will often do everything in their power to ensure that a person who harms another person is brought to justice.
-However, an arrest is not a conviction.
-There are almost always at least two sides to every story.
+Assault & Battery cases in Hanover County can range from a minor misdemeanor domestic flap to very violent felony malicious wounding cases.
+Assault & Battery in the Commonwealth of Virginia is prohibited by Virginia Code Sections 18.2-57 and 18.2-57.2.
+The Courts do not take assault & battery allegations lightly and will do everything in its power to bring justice when a one person illegally harms another.
+However, an arrest is not a conviction and there are usually at least two sides to every story.

 Riley & Wells Attorneys-At-Law is a reputable local law firm that regularly represents clients with criminal law allegations in the Hanover County Courts.
 We can help you understand the charge you are facing and the possible defenses of your case, which may include self-defense, mutual combat or lack of intent to name a few.
 We examine the facts and circumstances surrounding your arrest, as well as the evidence the prosecution will attempt to use against you at trial.
 If you have been arrested for Assault & Battery in Hanover County VA, do not give up hope and protect your rights.
 Retain a skilled Hanover County Assault & Battery Lawyer who regularly defends these types of cases to best present your side of the incident and to represent your best interests.